Katie Higgins Flute Teacher Newcastle NSW

 What do I need to start?

 You will need an instrument and the discipline, time and patience to master a new skill.
-A music stand, metronome app, device to play recorded music, music books and a place to practice are also essential.
+A music stand, metronome app and device to play recorded music are also essential.

 I have quality flutes and curved headjoints for hire, contact me for details.